-- Treatment Failure - Extra-genital sites (pharyngeal, rectal, ocular) - Medico-legal cases - Patients with anaphylaxis to penicillin, or cephalosporin allergy.
+- Treatment Failure

+- Extra-genital sites

+- Medico-legal cases

+- Patients with anaphylaxis to penicillin or cephalosporin allergy.

-(For all the above indications we recommend that you send both a molecular sample and also a swab for N. gonorrhoeae culture.)
+(For all the above indications we recommend that you send both a molecular sample and also a swab for N. gonorrhoeae culture and clearly indicate on the laboratory request form the reason susceptibilities are required.)

-In all other circumstances, the laboratory will do PCR only for detection of N. gonorrhoeae/ C. trachomatis, regardless of what samples are sent.
+In all other circumstances, the laboratory will do PCR only for detection of N. gonorrhoeae/C. trachomatis, regardless of what samples are sent.

-Treatment
+Treatment: